 NOTE: You can check battery health in one of two ways: by using the charge gauge on the battery as described below and by using the Battery Meter in Dell QuickSet.
-For information about QuickSet, right-click the 🍱 icon in the taskbar, and click Help.
+For information about QuickSet, right-click the icon in the taskbar, and click Help.

 To check the battery health using the charge gauge, press and hold the status button on the battery charge gauge for at least 3 seconds.
 If no lights appear, the battery is in good condition, and more than 80 percent of its original charge capacity remains.
 Each light represents incremental degradation.
 If five lights appear, less than 60 percent of the charge capacity remains, and you should consider replacing the battery.
-See Specifications for more information about the
+See "Battery" on page 135 for more information about the battery operating time.